Prefer Readonly Types

 Readonly Increases Speed

 A lot of Mutagen's speed comes from short circuiting unnecessary work.
-A big way it does this is by exposing records via Binary Overlays.
-These are record objects that are very lightweight and fast.
+A big way it does this is by exposing readonly records in a highly specialized fashion that are very lightweight and fast.
 But one of their downsides is they are read only.

 Adds Clearer Intention to Modifications